 ELEANOR PARKER CAGED (1950)

 But when we look at Brute Force, the role of women is portrayed differently.
 Here we have several flashbacks detailing how each man ended up in prison.
-All these short stories end up having a woman, or more precisely a femme fatale, as the reason for their crime and subsequent punishment.
-While the flashbacks undoubtedly add some extra backstories to our characters, it’s interesting that all members of cell R17 are behind bars thanks to a woman.
+All these short stories end up having a woman, or more precisely, a femme fatale, as the reason for their crime and subsequent punishment.
+While the flashbacks undoubtedly add some extra backstories to our characters, it’s interesting that all members of cell R17 are behind bars, thanks to a woman.

 READ MORE: NOIRVEMBER 2020

 But what makes each of these selections a film noir and not just a prison drama?
-Noir is often described as “the conventions of narrative structure, characterisation and themes”; with a visual style that is characterised by low key chiaroscuro lighting, unbalanced compositions, claustrophobic/dark interiors and off-angle, deep-focus shots.
+Noir is often described as “the conventions of narrative structure, characterisation and themes”; with a visual style that is characterised by low-key chiaroscuro lighting, unbalanced compositions, claustrophobic/dark interiors and off-angle, deep-focus shots.

 READ MORE: GREAT FREEDOM

 Within each of our films, fatalistic overtones and a sense of doom are present – the very essence of noir.
 Here noir styling is apparent from the beginning of all four movies to different degrees, making it clear that these are not stories that embody classic Hollywood twists or last-minute miracles.
-While there are clearly no happy endings in any of our movies, they do deliver a form of poetic justice.
-This is especially the case in Brute Force and Riot in Cell Block 11, both of which make the main characters sacrifice worth the horror.
+While there are clearly no happy endings in any of our movies, they each deliver a form of poetic justice.
+This is especially the case in Brute Force and Riot in Cell Block 11, both of which make the main characters’ sacrifice worth the horror.
 Meanwhile, Caged implies that Marie will soon be back in prison, with her personality drastically changed by her experience.
 Women’s Prison is the exception, as our main character, Helene, is gifted a happy Hollywood ending.

-Prison noirs significantly differ from the best known and most famous examples of the genre, whether they be The Maltese Falcon (1941), Double Indemnity (1944) or Out of the Past (1947) in the narrative sense.
+Prison noirs significantly differ from the best-known and most famous examples of the genre, whether they be The Maltese Falcon (1941), Double Indemnity (1944) or Out of the Past (1947) in the narrative sense.
 But despite this, they are the most noir-Esque films when it comes to visuals.
 The recurring images of the shadows cast by the cell bars, the deep focus shots of the bleak, empty corridors and the claustrophobic interiors prove that the prison setting ultimately has everything that makes film noir so iconic.